gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

 divide the incidence into categories, so that it will be easier for the user to see in which category each canton is.

-This a typical practice for choropleth maps, in this case we although choose the categories manually.
+This a typical practice for choropleth maps, and it can be done in different ways, in this case we decide for a brut-force approach, we do it manually.

 ``` r
 swiss_cantons <- swiss_cantons %>%